reflex-dev/reflex-web/case-studies/ansa.md

 ## From manual work to automation with Reflex

-Ansa switched to Reflex so they could build an app for the long term and accommodate all the latests in LLM development without needing any JavaScript.
+Ansa switched to Reflex so they could build an app for the long term and accommodate all the latest innovations in LLM development without needing any JavaScript.

 They currently have an app with 8 different core company workflow automations, several of which we will discuss in this case study.